Fort McMurray rebuilding faster than expected, CMHC says

-Fort McMurray is rebounding more quickly than expected from the loss of 2,500 homes in a devastating wild fire last year, with one-third of destroyed houses now under reconstruction in the northern city.
+Fort McMurray is rebounding more quickly than expected from the loss of 2,500 homes in a devastating wildfire last year, with one-third of destroyed houses now under reconstruction in the northern Alberta city.

 A new report by Canada Mortgage and Housing Corp. says rebuilding has started on a total of 844 homes that were destroyed by fire in May, 2016, with 722 of the projects launching in the first half of 2017 and the rest launched in 2016.